Best camping flashlights

 What to know beforehand

-We have tested over 500 flashlights and headlamps, and each has been run through our extensive battery of tests, including runtime, output, and beam distance measurements.
-We test flashlights to help you make an informed decision on the best flashlight or headlamp to fit your needs.
+We have tested over 500 flashlights and headlamps, each through our extensive battery of tests, including runtime, output, and beam distance measurements.
+We test flashlights to help you make an informed decision on the best one for your needs.

 Unlike the authors of most of the “Top 10; or “Best” lists you will find on the internet, our team has collectively owned and reviewed hundreds of flashlights with decades of experience.
 Many of those Top 10 lists are written by people with little knowledge of flashlights or first-hand experience with them, evidenced by their very poor recommendations (no, that 1,000,000 lumen zoomable flashlight you see on Amazon is not a great flashlight).
 Below are our recommendations for the best rechargeable flashlights on the market.